Elshirak/bash_template/README.md

 The *usage* function is like minimal documentation for developers and man on my script for users

 The *cleanup* function is triggered by trap(in case of normal completion, or due to an error or an external signal) command and used for cleaning the temporary files script has created.

+I will be glad hearing feedback on my template on Telegram: @elshirak.
+Have a nice day! :)